 - Only Available to Service Members and Their Families.
 The biggest drawback of USAA Rate Advantage Visa Platinum – and, indeed, all USAA credit cards – is its limited availability.
 To qualify for this card, you must be a current member of the Armed Forces, an honorably discharged veteran, or a qualifying family member of a service member or veteran.
 However, for people who do qualify, this card isn’t particularly hard to get.

 - No Introductory APR Promotion.
 Unlike many low APR credit cards, USAA Rate Advantage Visa Platinum doesn’t have an introductory APR promotion.
 The regular purchase and balance transfer APR accrues from day one, foreclosing any opportunity to save on interest charges by financing large purchases or transferring existing high-interest balances.
 If you’re looking for introductory promotions, look to competitors such as Citi Simplicity (which has a lengthy 0% APR intro promotion) or Chase Slate (one of the best balance transfer cards around).

 - No Rewards.
 This card doesn’t offer any rewards – no cash back, no travel rewards, nor anything else.
 If you want to earn something back on your credit card spending, you need to look elsewhere – for instance, to the USAA Cash Rewards American Express.

-If you have great credit and want the flexibility to carry a monthly balance, it’s hard to do better than USAA Rate Advantage Platinum Visa.
-At the low end of its wide interest range, this card charges 8.15% APR, lower than most other credit cards on the market.
-On the other hand, the upper end of this card’s rate range exceeds 25% APR, which certainly doesn’t meet the standard definition of “low APR.”
+If you have great credit and want the flexibility to carry a monthly balance, it’s hard to do better than the USAA Rate Advantage Platinum Visa Card.
+At the low end of its wide interest range, this card’s APR beats virtually every other credit cards on the market.
+On the other hand, the upper end of this card’s rate range certainly doesn’t meet the standard definition of “low APR.”
 Like so many other things in life, USAA Rate Advantage Platinum Visa’s value depends to a large extent on where you stand.